mongodb/atlas-sdk-go/docs/docs/SystemStatus.md

 ### NewSystemStatus

-`func NewSystemStatus(apiKey NullableKey, appName string, build string, throttling bool, ) *SystemStatus`
+`func NewSystemStatus(apiKey NullableApiKey, appName string, build string, throttling bool, ) *SystemStatus`

 NewSystemStatus instantiates a new SystemStatus object This constructor will assign default values to properties that have it defined,